 Budgetberatung Schweiz recommends the following rule of thumb to calculate a good salary to rent ratio: Housing costs should not exceed 25% of your net income.
 The lower the family income, the more important it is to spend even less on rent.
 With a high income and depending on the size of the household, housing costs can also be around 33% of net income.
 Calculating your budget will help you to balance your housing costs with your other expenses.
 This allows you to weigh up what really has room in the overall budget.
 Affordable living space is scarce in Switzerland and – as in other countries – costs are subject to major regional variations.
 So it’s a good idea to also take the tax burden into account before you decide where to live.
 You’ll find various comparative tables on rental prices and the tax burden online.
 Or perhaps you’d consider alternative forms of housing, such as a shared flat?

 Car and public transport

-Both are expensive.
-However, even a 2nd class annual rail pass with the SBB (Swiss Federal Railways) is cheaper than a small car, which can quickly lead to costs of around CHF 500 a month.
-It's therefore advisable to think carefully before buying a car.
+Both cars and public transport are expensive.
+However, a 2nd class annual rail pass with the SBB (Swiss Federal Railways) is cheaper than a small car, which can quickly lead to costs of around CHF 500 a month.
+It’s therefore advisable to think carefully before buying a car.

 For example: could you manage without a car?
 Would car sharing be an option for you?
 Or perhaps you could take the healthy option of walking or cycling to work or the shops.
 And maybe think about this when you’re searching for accommodation.
 In Switzerland, it’s often possible to live close enough to work so you don’t need a car.
 If you really can’t manage without a car: wherever possible, avoid leasing.
 In the long term it leads to high fixed costs.
 This means, of course, that you need to have savings with which to pay for a car.
 The first major costs are incurred when buying a car.
 The full costs of a car include: